cms-opendata-workshop/workshop2023-lesson-physics-objects/_episodes/02-electrons.md

 In the Multi-variate Analysis (MVA) approach, one forms a single discriminator variable that is computed based on multiple parameters of the electron object and provides the best separation between the signal and backgrounds by means of multivariate analysis methods and statistical learning tools.
 One can then cut on discriminator value or use the distribution of the values for a shape based statistical analysis.

-There are two basic types of MVAs that are usually provided:
+There are two basic types of MVAs that are were trained by CMS for 2015 MiniAOD electrons:

  * **the triggering MVA**: the discriminator is trained on the electrons that pass typical electron trigger requirements
  * **the non-triggering MVA**: the discriminator is trained on all electrons regardless of the trigger